Inside the Peshawar school | Pictures | Reuters

 A local reporter walks past a damaged wall of the Army Public School, which was attacked by Taliban gunmen, in Peshawar, December 17, 2014.
 REUTERS/Fayaz Aziz

-A photograph lies on the auditorium floor of the Army Public School, which was attacked by Pakistan Taliban gunmen, in Peshawar, December 18, 2014.
-REUTERS/Khuram Parvez
+An army soldier stands in the Army Public School, which was attacked by Taliban gunmen, in Peshawar, December 17, 2014.
+REUTERS/Zohra Bensemra

 Rescue team members go through debris inside the Army Public School, which was attacked by Taliban gunmen, in Peshawar, December 17, 2014.
 REUTERS/Zohra Bensemra